rhysd/react-vim-wasm/README.md

 The second element is a ref to a input element to catch key input.
 You must put it to `<input/>` element in your component.
 This value is set to `null` if `drawer` property is set.

 The third element is a `VimWasm` instance.
-Some operations (such as `.cmdline()` method) can be done via this instance.
+Some operations (such as calling `.cmdline()` method) can be done via this instance.
 Please read [vim.wasm document](https://github.com/rhysd/vim.wasm/tree/wasm/wasm#readme) for more details.

 ### `checkVimWasmIsAvailable()` utility